openethereum/openethereum.github.io/Fether-FAQ.md

 The background process to synchronize the blockchain does not restart from scratch.
 The sync continues from the point it was left at the last time Fether was launched.

+### Why isn't Fether syncing?

+In this example we will assume that you have encountered the issue after:

+- Starting Fether with the default configuration and it has connected to the Ethereum Mainnet (`foundation`).
+- The blockchain database that has been stored on your device has synchronised up to certain block.

+You may encounter issues syncing Fether on any network.
+You know you have the issue due to a corrupt database when:

+- In the Fether window on the page with the title "Accounts" it displays "Syncing... foundation" at the bottom left but without showing a percentage progress such as "Syncing... (x%) foundation".
+- In the [logs](#how-to-access-logs-to-troubleshoot-errors) the block number that is currently being synced is no longer changing and is not the [latest Ethereum Mainnet block number](https://blockscout.com/eth/mainnet).

+To resolve the issue simply delete the corrupted blockchain database for that network in the [subdirectory where the light client blockchain database used by Fether is stored](#where-is-the-light-client-blockchain-database-used-by-fether-stored).
+Then restart Fether and it will start synchronizing with that network from scratch.

 ### How to add my ERC-20 Token to Fether?

 We use the following repository to get the token list: [https://github.com/ethereum-lists/tokens](https://github.com/ethereum-lists/tokens).